qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Inner radius`` [number |dataDefined|]
   Optional

   Inner radius value.
-If 0 the wedge will attached to the source point.
+If 0 the wedge will begin from the source point.

   Default: *0.0*